kangwang1988/kangwang1988.github.io/_posts/2016-04-10-how-to-rob-wechat-red-envelop-automatically.md

 ![wechat-load-commands-in-machoview-injected](https://github.com/kangwang1988/kangwang1988.github.io/raw/master/img/wechat-load-commands-in-machoview-injected.png)

 4.Resign it with your certificate.
-	After injection, you may wanna to install the ipa into your device to have a try.
+	After injection, you may wanna install the ipa into your device to have a try.
 However, as the original one is signed with a certificate which you don't have, the app will fail when launching as the signing identity doesn't match.(Remember the dylib you created?)
-So, you may want to resign it with your certificate, if possible, the bundle id might be also altered.
+So, you have to resign it with your certificate, if possible, the bundle id might be also altered.

 	codesign -fs "$certname" "Payload/${appname}.app/${pluginname}.dylib"
 	codesign -fs "$certname" --no-strict --entitlements="$entitlements" "${tempDir}/Payload/${appname}.app"